Turbulence modulation in liquid-liquid two-phase Taylor-Couette turbulence: Results

 For the two-phase flow with neutral droplets ($\xi_{\rho} = 1$ and $\xi_{\mu} = 1$), the advection contribution in the bulk region is modulated to account for the influence of the two-phase interface.
 Specifically, the advection contribution increases in the half of the bulk region closer to the inner cylinder, while decreasing in the other half of the bulk region (see figure~\ref{fig:momentum transport}a).
 Additionally, the presence of the two-phase interface introduces the interfacial contribution, which consistently exhibits a positive value along the radial position, indicating its contribution to drag enhancement (see figure~\ref{fig:momentum transport}c).
 Due to the lack of significant modulation in the radial-averaged advection and diffusion contributions, the increase in drag is primarily attributed to the interfacial contribution (see figure~\ref{fig:momentum transport}d).

-In contrast to other scenarios involving drag modulation (e.g., polymer solutions where the elastic shear stress has zero contributions at the inner and outer cylinders~\citep{song2021direct}), the interfacial contribution in our cases exhibits a zero value at the inner cylinder and a non-zero value at the outer cylinder (see figure~\ref{fig:momentum transport}c).
+In contrast to other scenarios involving drag modulation (e.g., the drag enhancement caused by finite-size particles in turbulent channel flow and turbulent plane Couette flow, where the particle induced stress has zero contributions at the wall~\citep{picano2015turbulent,wang2017modulation}), the interfacial contribution in our cases exhibits a zero value at the inner cylinder and a non-zero value at the outer cylinder (see figure~\ref{fig:momentum transport}c).
 Note that the interfacial contribution is obtained by integrating the contribution from the azimuthal component of interfacial tension within each cylindrical plane from the inner cylinder to the specific position.
 Namely, the interfacial contribution at a specific radial position relies on the interfacial tension in the region between the cylindrical plane and the inner cylinder, not just the interfacial tension within the cylindrical plane.